 Point-and-shoot cameras, or compact cameras, are getting better and better every year.
 If you don’t want to put forth the extra effort to get some great quality images, there is a wealth of choices for you to get one of the best point-and-shoot cameras.
-These cameras that once people derided as beginner photography tools now pack some extraordinary features and can meet variety of photography needs.
+These cameras that people once derided as beginner photography tools now pack some extraordinary features and can meet a variety of photography needs.

 A compact camera comes with a lens permanently attached to it, so you just need to pick it up and it’s ready to shoot.
-The best ones come with a large full-frame sensor, great video functionality, and excellent low light performance.
+The best ones come with a large full-frame sensor, great video functionality, and excellent low-light performance.

 Generally, a point-and-shoot camera performs better than others if it features a one-inch APS-C and full-frame sensor or one with a fixed focal length lens.
 However, these features have significant impact on the price of the camera.

 As you know, there are a range of compact cameras available on the market, and it can be a daunting task to get the one that supports the user’s specific needs.
 Therefore, we have decided to list some of the best point-and-shoot cameras available to help you narrow down your choices.